OpenRefine/OpenRefine/GOVERNANCE.md

 - Maintaining and improving the [website](https://openrefine.org/)
 - Writing and maintaining the [documentation](https://github.com/OpenRefine/OpenRefine/tree/master/docs)

-Contributors abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)

 How to become an OpenRefine contributor?
 You will find more details in our [contributing guideline](https://github.com/OpenRefine/OpenRefine/blob/master/CONTRIBUTING.md)

 ### Committers